 Check this out if you can!
 It looks beyond beautiful!
 Jamie and I had to miss it due to rain and little did we know it costs a few hundred dollars to do when we went. $144 CAD/PP due to having to go with a tour guide because of the weather.
 You will need to book a shuttle bus, which will cost around $34CAD/PP, which will include a bus to the national park to the exact trail, and then back.
 If you go, remember to wear proper hiking shoes, bring water and snacks with you, dress for the weather, etc.etc.

 This place looks interesting!
 Limestone caves with glow worms that can be explored with a tour guide.

 New Zealand is known for their geothermal hot springs.
 They can be found all over the country, however the best place to go is around Rotorua and Taupo area.Keep in mind it does get very smelly (the eggy sulphur smell).
 Very neat to see though!

 Hobbiton Movie Set

 Walk through a movie set from Lord Of The Rings and The Hobbit!
 It looks so cute!
 However, since Jamie and I were on a budget we skipped this activity.
-It was a bit pricey in our minds, around $80CAD/PP. It’s on someone’s farm land, but it’s a permanent attraction complete with hobbit holes, gardens, bridge and the Mill & The Green Dragon Inn.
-Matamata, home of the Hobbiton Movie Set, is a small agricultural town in the heart of the Waikato region.
-It’s about a 2 hour drive from Auckland.
+It was a bit pricey in our minds, around $80CAD/PP. It’s on someone’s farm land, but it’s a big attraction here in NZ.
+There are hobbit holes, beautiful gardens, a bridge and the Mill & The Green Dragon Inn.
+It’s located in Matamata, which is a small town around Waikato Region.
+2 hour drive from Auckland.